1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Find similar grants2026 Local Government Grant Program is sponsored by Oregon Parks and Recreation Department (Oregon Lottery–funded).
-Supports acquisition, development, rehabilitation, or planning of parks and outdoor recreation areas by local governments in Oregon.
+2026 Local Government Grant Program is a grant from the Oregon Parks and Recreation Department, funded by Oregon Lottery proceeds, that supports the acquisition, development, and rehabilitation of parks and public outdoor recreation areas across Oregon.

 Get alerted about grants like this